naobservatory/p2ra-manuscript/README.md

 ###

-In case of questions please reach out to Simon Grimm (simongrimm.com).
+In case of questions please reach out to [Simon Grimm](simongrimm.com).